sepanmaa/cljircbot/README.md

 # cljircbot

-An IRC bot that logs URLs and posts titles for links posted on IRC channels.
+An IRC bot that logs URLs and posts HTML titles.

 # How to use